apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns a summary of a Quantiles sketch on the `Distance` column from the `flight-carriers`.
+The following example returns a summary of a Quantiles sketch on the `Distance` column from the `flight-carriers` datasource.

 ```sql
 SELECT DS_QUANTILE_SUMMARY( DS_QUANTILES_SKETCH("Distance") ) AS "summary"